When ovarian cancer becomes resistant to platinum-based therapy,

-Living with platinum-resistant ovarian cancer (PROC) can bring difficult questions and uncertainty.
+Living with platinum-resistant ovarian cancer can bring difficult questions and uncertainty.
 But you don’t need to go through it alone.
+Hear from others who share their experiences living with platinum-resistant ovarian cancer.

 ~244,000